Saturday, October 9, 2021

 For a nosh, Lewis selected a marzipan/matcha/white chocolate tart.
 Every mouthful was delectable.
 He snagged two boxes of citrus gummies for his colleagues.
 He got himself a box of White Chocolate Florentines (a cookie from Florence that we recently learned about via an episode of The Great British Baking Show). *To see our exploration of Florence, please click this link:

 I bought a bar of Dark Chocolate sourced from the Solomon Islands: a British Commonwealth Realm.
+As a nation, the Solomon Islands is a constitutional monarchy, and its Queen is Elizabeth II in England.

 The UK is clearly participating in the Slow Foods movement.
 Its citizens understand how detrimental it is.